CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Interoperability (IO)/readme.md

 Note that reporting of these two metrics via the monthly ORW submissions is separate from the annual Patient Access API reporting requirement.
 Patient Access API metrics should continue to be reported via email to SMAEndpointDirectory@cms.hhs.gov no later than March 31 each year.

-## Operational Reporting of Interoperability Metrics
+## Operational Reporting of Interoperability API Metrics
-The following provides instructions on how to submit operational reports of Interoperability Metrics.
+The following provides instructions on how to submit operational reports of Interoperability API Metrics.

-### Submit the Interoperability Metrics in One ORW
+### Submit the Interoperability API Metrics in One ORW
 The state must submit metrics for all Interoperability APIs in a single ORW file.
 This ORW file should contain only metrics for Interoperability APIs, not for any other modules.

 ### Complete the “Outcome Reference #” Field in the ORW
-Use the following Outcome Reference #’s to fill in “Outcome Reference #” field to differentiate the type of Interoperability API metrics in the ORW.
+Use the following Outcome Reference #’s to fill in “Outcome Reference #” field to differentiate the types of Interoperability API in the ORW.
 Note that CMS has not defined required outcomes for interoperability APIs.
 These Outcome Reference #’s are provided for the sole purpose of indicating the type of Interoperability API associated with a metric.

 | API Types | Outcome Reference # |
 | --------- | ------------------- |